NeuralSight/NeuralSight-Company-Charter/README.md

 Remember, using issue templates and answering the above questions in new pull requests reduces the response time from a maintainer to your issue or pull request.

+## Code of Conduct
+This project adheres to a Code of Conduct based on Python.
+As a community member you have to read and agree with it.

+For more information please contact us and/or visit the original [Python Code of Conduct homepage](https://www.python.org/psf/conduct/).